eightsmile/cfa/Portfolio.md

 Drawbacks: Do not consider the Liquidity, and thus VaR could underestimate the risks.

+Expected Shortfall: **Conditional VaR** is defined as the weighted average of all loss outcomes in the return distribution that exceed the VaR loss.

 ### Economics and Investment Market

 - In recession, yield curve would be downward sloping.